 Asphalt Testing: Best Practices for Longevity and Safety

-We’re all familiar with the orange cones and drums along the road, the hot steam coming out of the trucks and pavement, and the train or compactors rolling over the recently placed asphalt.
-Sometimes, that’s the entertaining part of the morning commute.
-Depending on the outside temperature, the asphalt placing process can be pleasant or…well, sweaty!
+We're all familiar with the orange cones and drums along the road, the hot steam coming out of the trucks and pavement, and the train of compactors rolling over the recently placed asphalt.
+Sometimes, that's the entertaining part of the morning commute.
+Depending on the outside temperature, the asphalt placing process can be pleasant or well, sweaty!
 Bituminous asphalt is the most common material for the surface of roads.
-Many factors affect its popularity however; its life cycle analysis can affect the perception and popularity of this material.
+Many factors affect its popularity; its life cycle analysis can affect the perception and longevity of this material.

 Behind this familiar road construction scene lies a critical process: asphalt testing.
 This comprehensive quality control system ensures every mile of pavement meets safety and durability standards.